top of page

 Boosted.ai uses finance-specific machine learning algorithms to identify patterns based on your unique inputs.
 They also highlight which features drove the machine learning decisions and outcomes.
 Another Toronto fintech!

 Bloomberg, FactSet, CapIQ, Refinitiv: All of the major capital market research platforms use AI, ML and NLP, to some extent, in order to do information extraction.
 FactSet and Bloomberg also provide various sentiment and linguistic indicators.These tools use a human-in-the-loop methodology for information extraction, which improves the accuracy and reliability.
 Bloomberg recently published a paper on their generative LLM, “BloombergGPT” which isn't yet being used in production.
-Learn about how our models compare to BloombergGPT here (towards the bottom of the article).
+Learn about how Hudson Labs models compare to BloombergGPT here (towards the bottom of the article).

 Get content like this straight to your inbox.
 Subscribe to our newsletter on Substack.